psychemedia/storytelling-notes/press_gang.md

 PROWESS OF IRISHMEN AS BOXERS.
 (From the Dublin Morning Post.)
 The only Irishman have upon record who retained the pugilistic Championship of England for length of time, was the renowned Peter Corcoran.
 He was a hero of the first milling class from the year to 1776; during which period he won several battles; and amongst other feats of strength performed by Peter, he thumped a whole Pressgang at Portsmouth; and (by way of climax to his exertions) he broke the Lieutenant's sword over his head. ...
 ```

-The press-gang also showed they could be rather innovative in generating corwds that might contain pressable men:
+The press-gang also showed they could be rather innovative in generating crowds that might contain pressable men:

 ```{admonition} *A cunning plan*, November, 1803, (August, 1754)
 :class: dropdown